 Assistive Technology -adaptive devices are aids, controls, appliances, or supplies - of either a communication or adaptive type - which are necessary to enable a person to increase or maintain his or her ability to live at home and in the community with independence and safety.
 Assistive Technology includes, but is not limited to: augmentative communication aids and devices, adaptive aids and devices, and vehicle modifications.

-Environmental modifications include, but are not limited to, ramps, lifts for porch, stairs and/or bathrooms, hand rails, and bathroom/kitchen modifications such as roll-in showers, shatter-proof bathroom/shower doors, and work surface and cabinet/shelving adaptations.
+Environmental Modifications (E-Mods) are physical adaptations to the home that can increase or maintain the individual’s ability to live at home with independence.
+Environmental modifications include, but are not limited to, ramps, lifts, hand rails, bathroom modifications (such as roll-in showers).
 In addition to these physical types of modifications to the home, E-Mods can include modifications that address the individual’s sensory deficits, such as Braille identifications systems and strobe light smoke detectors and alarm devices, and modifications that promote a safer environment for individuals with challenging behaviors, including window protection, reinforcement of walls, open-door signal devices and durable wall finishes.

 To be eligible for Assistive Technology or Environmental Modification services through OPWDD, the individual must be enrolled in the Home and Community-Based Services Waiver or the CAH Wavier.

 For further information, please contact the Development Disabilities Regional Office (DDRO) representing the county in which the individual/family lives.